 This class (Chem 1B) will cover chapters 5, 12, 16, 17, 18, and 20 from the assigned textbook.
 The lecture will serve to cover the most important aspects of the chapter but students are still responsible for all material in the book chapter.
-Homework will be assigned but will not be collected.
-Students are expected to complete all of these questions as well as the sample problems throughout the chapter.
-A list of suggested problems is given later in the syllabus.
-This list represents the minimum problems to complete, but more practice will always help, so try to go beyond just the assigned problems.
 Below are four helpful tips that make learning much easier this quarter.

-1. Read the chapter before attending lecture.
+- 1. Read the chapter before attending lecture.
 This will make the presented material much easier to understand.
-Also, as mentioned before, there is not enough time to go over every topic in extreme detail so reading is essential to obtain the complete picture.

-2. Complete all practice problems assigned and all of the in chapter reviews.
-Questions for the tests will be similar to these problems so it is worth it to give a thorough attempt completing these questions.
-Extensive practice of these problems is the best way to ensure concept mastery.
-There are plenty of problems to try in the book and throughout the internet so be sure to take the time to practice problems.

-3. Don't fall behind.
+Also, as mentioned before, there is not enough time to go over every topic in extreme detail so reading is essential to obtain the complete picture. - 2.
+Complete all homework problems and all of the in chapter reviews.
+Although you will only get credit for the assigned problems, extensive practice is the best way to ensure concept mastery.
+There are plenty of problems to try in the book and many available through Connect online, so be sure to take the time to practice problems. - 3.
+Don't fall behind.
 In chemistry, each new topic will build on the previous so it is essential to understand the topics as they are presented.
 Following a lecture when you do not understand the previous material is not an effective method for learning and will lead to further problems.
-To avoid falling behind.....

-4. Get help.
+To avoid falling behind..... - 4.
+Get help.
 If you are having a difficult time with a topic, it is your responsibility to get help.
 There are plenty of resources, including myself, for aiding in material comprehension, but it all starts with you making an effort to get this help.
 You are also encouraged to find a study group or coming to office hours.

+Homework will be collected at the beginning of class on the due date and is worth 20 points for each chapter assignment.
+A list of homework for each chapter is given later in this syllabus.
+Late homework will receive partial credit depending on how late the assignment is turned in.
+Students are expected to complete all of these questions for credit, but more practice will always help, so try to go beyond just the assigned problems.
+Test questions will be similar to homework questions, so it is important to practice each problem and get help when you need it.

 Lecture Exams.
 There will be three lecture exams to test comprehension throughout the quarter.
 Exams will cover material from lectures, homework, and book chapters.
 If you are having difficulty completing the homework questions for that chapter, you are urged to get help before taking the test.
 Questions will range from easy to difficult and may require solving problems that have not been explicitly demonstrated before.
 Each exam is worth 100 points and the final exam is cumulative and is worth 250 points.
 No late or early finals will be administered.
 If you feel the grading of any exam is incorrect, you must turn the test back in within one week of the day the exam is passed back.

 Laboratory Notebooks.
 You are expected to maintain a bound lab notebook for the lab portion of this course.
 The experimental procedure for the upcoming lab, tables for data entry as well as recognition of the hazards must be written in this notebook before attending lab session (prelabs).
 Each prelab is worth 5 points and must be completed before the laboratory session or the student will not be allowed to complete the experiment and will receive a 0 for that lab for that day.
 No print outs will be allowed for procedures.
 Instructions for keeping a proper lab notebook are given in following sections.